frankensound/configurations/README.md

 # Configurations

-This repository contains the configurations for developing and deploying the microservices-based application Frankensound, as a whole, on a local environment.
+This repository contains the configurations for developing and deploying the microservices-based application Frankensound.
 Follow the instructions below to setup:

 ## Development
 1. Clone the repository